-Add a high-tech hide-and-seek game to your outdoor adventures by searching for a geocache.
+Add a high-tech treasure hunt to your outdoor adventures by searching for a geocache.
 Using a handheld GPS device, navigate to a cache stashed in your area (find them at geocaching.com

 5. Strap on some skates.

 Kids' feet can take them farther when they're pushing pedals.
 Besides being an easy mode of transportation, bicycling makes for a fun whole-family outdoor activity.
-Explore quiet streets in your neighborhood or use Pedaling.com's searchable list to find a family-friendly bike trail.
+Explore quiet streets in your neighborhood or use Pedaling.com's searchable list to find a family-friendly bike trail

 7. Pick up a paddle.

-Whether on vacation or in your own hometown, try exploring the waterways for a twist on outdoor activity.
+Whether on vacation or in your own hometown, try exploring the waterways for a tranquil twist on outdoor activity.
 Even very young children

 9. Swing a racquet.

 , or string up a net and bat a badminton birdie back and forth.

 10. Set and spike.

 (although that's awfully fun too).
 A net at your local park or in your backyard works just as well.
 Some community pools or ball fields even have their own sand courts that are open to the public to use.